Building and Retaining a Great Team

 Getting Subjective Feedback from the Team Member on YOUR Performance

-In order for your practice to continue to improve all members must consistently improve and that includes you.
-Having a series of questions that you ask all of your direct reports to answer about your performance as a manager on a consistent basis is an important part of understanding how you can improve while giving your team member a voice to express their concerns.
+In order for your practice to continue to improve, all members must consistently improve.
+Including you.
+It’s important to ask questions for all your direct reports to answer about your performance as a manager.
+Also, doing this on a consistent basis is an important part of understanding how you can improve.
+Likewise, it also gives your team member a voice to express their concerns.

 Giving Subjective Feedback to the Team Member on THEIR Performance

 Along with the team member feedback form you also want to give the team member subjective feedback on how they are performing according to your core values, vision, and mission.
 It’s important to always highlight their strengths and accomplishments, the areas that need improvement, and give them a plan of action to improve their performance.

 Reviewing Objective Feedback on the Team Members Performance

 Lastly, an important part of the performance review process is having objective measurements.
 Basically, you and the team member can review these to determine how well they are winning in their role.
 This should be based on the Key Results Areas (KRA’s) and Key Performance Indicators (KPIs) for the position.
 KRA’s are the results you are looking for them to accomplish in their position.
 KPIs are the metrics that determine whether or not they are hitting the mark on those results.
 If you want to learn more about KRA’s and KPIs for your upper cervical practice I encourage you to grab a copy of my book Upper Cervical Practice Mastery where I go into detail about KRA’s, KPIs, and many other key parts of practice.

 But, once you have established KRAs and KPIs for the position the performance review is an outstanding time to review those numbers and determine if your team member is on target.
 We use a self-assessment from the team member paired with a manager’s assessment to look at KRA’s and KPIs objectively.